 Keep fabric, paper, and other flammable materials away from the space heater.
 While you can keep the heater in the corner of the tent, make sure it’s not pressed up against any of the sides directly.
 Instead, you’ll want as much airflow as possible around the unit.

 Proper Attachment of the Tank and Hose

 Never store a propane tank indoors.
-Instead, they should only be stored outdoors, at least 10 feet away from anything flammable, store tanks in an upright position.
-You’ll also want to use a bungee cord or similar fastener to keep the tank secured.
+Instead, they should only be stored outdoors, at least 10 feet away from anything flammable; store tanks upright.
+You’ll also want to use a bungee cord or similar fastener to secure the tank.

-Have your tank professionally checked if you plan to store it for an extended period of time.
+Have your tank professionally checked if you plan to store it for an extended period.
 All tanks at least 10 years old should also be checked out, even if they seem to work fine.

 Heating your tent doesn’t require electricity.
 Usually, the best ways to stay warm are the simplest.
-Extra layers of clothing, hand warmers and a hot water bottle will all help keep you comfy when sleeping outdoors in a tent.
+Extra layers of clothing, hand warmers, and a hot water bottle will help keep you comfy when sleeping outdoors in a tent.
 Plus, all of these methods post almost no safety risk whatsoever.

 Propane-powered space heaters are another effective option.
 But there can be serious risks you need to be aware of.
 Make sure the heater is the appropriate size for your tent.
 Also, keep all flammable materials far away from the heater.

 Camping doesn’t have to be uncomfortable.
-By following the tips above, you’ll be able to keep your tent toasty no matter how low the outside temperature drops.
+Following the tips above, you can keep your tent toasty no matter how low the outside temperature drops.